firavoyage/blogging/values.md

 ## pragmaticism

-there are times when you are determined
+there are times when you are determined <!-- or desperate -->

 there are times when you have to make the best out of the current situation